GaultBruch/Collaboration-Boards/README.md

 I had to change the heroku install on the backend to remove the localhost, so when hosted from the computer this doesn't work.
 A simple fix is to make it so that during the proper installation the .env variables are changed.
 That'll be added in the next update to this, since otherwise it's very hard to add new features.

+DEPRECIATION NOTE:
+Heroku recently disabled free trials for their servers, totally fair, but it is not worth much for this project to stay running since it was essentially just a pet project to work with.
+Will be brought back up and improved if I get back into web dev at any point